 Mammogram Call Back Fear and Anxiety

 This isn’t my first medical crisis.
 I’ve faced medical traumas in the past.
 I nearly died of a pulmonary embolism at age twenty-seven, but this time it’s different.
 An embolism occurs quickly.
 You don’t have time to worry about it.
 You barely have time to get to the hospital.
-Cancer is not like an embolism.
+Breast cancer is not like an embolism.
 It’s drawn out and painful, plus this time I have kids.

 I am anxious and terrified.
 Having kids changes everything.
 I look down at my four-year-old and feel hot tears pouring down on my cheeks.
 I put down the laptop and snuggle my little one into my lap.
 The tears drip onto his face, and he looks up and asks why I’m crying.